ninjudd/clojure-protobuf/README.md

-Clojure-protobuf provides a clojure interface to Google's protocol buffers (http://code.google.com/p/protobuf).
+Clojure-protobuf provides a clojure interface to Google's [protocol buffers](http://code.google.com/p/protobuf).
 Protocol buffers can be used to communicate with other languages over the network, and they are WAY faster to serialize and deserialize than standard Clojure objects.